juliatan/bookmark-manager/README.md

 - Add new links
 - Add tags to the links
 - Filter links by a tag
+- Create a user acount
+- Log in and log out from the user account
+- Password reset via email

 This is the basic view of the website.